 I have a printer behind me (in the video), I can’t really hide that it doesn’t fit in the cabinet.
 But I think my pin board my lamp and my styled cabinet shelves lets makes it all “work” together.

 I think it’s a good idea to make it appear you have this designed office behind you and not just a dark cave that you crawl into for eight hours a day.

 If you want more ideas for how to decorate or organize your office, you can check out my blog post on designer inspired organization ideas, which has a few office ideas and links to some products.
 Leave a comment and let me know which tip you enjoyed most!

 Additionally, if you use any of these ideas to bring more life and excitement and and workability and money into your life from your beautiful home office, I hope you’ll tag me on Instagram!

-Are YOU ready to clear the clutter in your home?
+Are YOU ready to clear the clutter in your office?

-The Decluttering by Design Challenge is BACK and ready to take clutter to school.
+The Decluttering by Design Challenge is BACK and ready to take on your dump-room of an office!

-Kaitlyn Loos [loh-s] is a virtual e-designer for interiors and organizing.
+Kaitlyn Loos [loh-s] is a virtual designer for interiors and organizing.
 She helps busy women and families create dreamy spaces that function for their unique needs.
-She notably developed the Decluttering Personality Type quiz which has helped hundreds of people break down mental barriers about clutter.
 Kaitlyn loves to collaborate with clients to bring modern, fresh, and color-savvy design into their homes.
 Kaitlyn Loos Design delivers style for nearly any investment level.
-She also enjoys sharing her ideas and projects through her blog and discussing hot design topics on Instagram live.

-Kaitlyn is located in the west-central Florida area (Tampa, Ocala, Gainesville, and everywhere in between) with availability for select in-person projects for 2021.
+Kaitlyn is located in the west-central Florida area (Tampa, Ocala, Gainesville, and everywhere in between) with availability for virtual and select in-person interior design projects for 2022.